eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 Compiling an assembly requires other tools like Java, Angular, Go to be installed on your host system.
 Each module of the assembly requires different dependencies.
 You can view the README.md in Che's source repository for the requirements to build that module.
 We also discuss many of the requirements and techniques for improving build performance [in the Che wiki](https://github.com/eclipse/che/wiki/Development-Workflow) where the internal development workflow is discussed.

-#### Scripts
-After you have generated a custom assembly, we provide a `build.sh` that will work for Windows, Mac and Linux within the root of each repository.
-You can run this script as an alternative to authoring the CLI syntax by hand.

 # Run
 A custom assembly is packaged into a set of binaries that can be used with the Che Docker image to launch Che servers.
 The finalized build is located in `assembly/assembly-main/target`.